grommet/grommet/src/js/components/Tabs/README.md

 **tabs.header.border.side**

-side of the border of the tabs controls Expects `object`.
+side of the border of the tabs controls Expects `string`.

 Defaults to